Transfer Application Process

 Absolutely!
 In addition to submitting documents to verify the admission decision, newly admitted transfer students are required to accept their admission offer and pay a non-refundable $150 enrollment deposit in order to reserve a spot in the class.
 The enrollment deposit may be waived for students receiving state or federal need-based grants or full financial assistance, however they will still need to accept or decline the offer.
 The deposit will offset a portion of the student's State University Fee.

-- For Spring admission Inform us of your intent to enroll by December 1.
+- For Spring admission: Inform us of your intent to enroll by November 15.

-How do I accept admission and pay the enrollment deposit?
+How do I accept admission and pay the non-refundable enrollment deposit?

 What is the enrollment deposit?